ga4gh/ga4gh-starter-kit-drs/README.md

 Part of the GA4GH Starter Kit.
 Open source reference implementation of the GA4GH [Data Repository Service (DRS) specification](https://github.com/ga4gh/data-repository-service-schemas)

+### Note:
+The current Starter Kit DRS has some experimental features added to it.
+It does not match any published DRS Specification.
+We refer to this version as `1.3.0experimental` in the starter kit documentation.

+This starter Kit will be re-visited and updated once the new DRS specification is released.
 ## Running the DRS service

 ### Docker